Australian Aid: Friendship Grants

 Friendship Grant recipients are required to sign a legally binding agreement with the Department of Foreign Affairs and Trade.

 DFAT Friendship Grants Briefing

-Grant recipients will be required to attend a compulsory two‑day Briefing in Canberra in March 2020.
+Grant recipients are required to attend a compulsory two‑day Briefing in Canberra in March 2020.
 Up to two representatives from the successful organisation can participate in the Briefing.
 Only one participant can use their Round 2 Friendship Grant to cover reasonable travel and accommodation costs.

 Friendship Grant recipients must complete a mid-term and final report on their Activity.
 You can download the draft report templates below, which may be subject to minor changes.

 Monitoring and evaluation guidance has been drafted to help Friendship Grant recipients with their reporting to DFAT.
 It is also provided here so that you and your in-country community partners are aware of how DFAT expects you to collect data to report on the progress of your Activity and explain the change(s) that occurred in the community as a result.